 And while those models have proven particularly prescient in predicting rising global temperatures, the frequency and intensity of weather events has pushed organizations to look beyond such models to factor in an increasing number of variables.
 Changes in rainfall have altered the scope of 100-year floodplains; rising ocean temperatures have translated into stronger hurricanes; and extreme heat has aided wildfire intensity.

-It’s no wonder, then, that in 2019 alone, global economic losses related to weather and natural events totaled $232 billion — the fourth year in a row of losses exceeding $200 billion.
-Weather-related natural catastrophes comprised 97% of economic losses and 99% of insured losses globally in 2017 — the costliest year for weather-related losses in history.
+It’s no wonder, then, that in 2020 alone, global economic losses related to weather and natural events totaled $268 billion — the fifth year in a row of losses exceeding $200 billion.
+Weather-related natural catastrophes alone totaled $258 billion in 2020, making it the fifth costliest year on record in terms of weather-related losses, when adjusted for inflation.

 The scenario-based risk approach